zopefoundation/ZODB/misc/tour/script.rst

 A tour of ZODB, a transactional object-oriented database
 ========================================================

+.. prep
+   Remove demo feature from board
+   Move edit state model to ready restore use management to deployed get python prompt on demo set postgres url variable

 <first slide>

+Hi.

-In this web-cast, I'm going give a tour of ZODB to help you decide whether you want to learn more.
+In this screen-cast, I'm going give a tour of ZODB to help you decide whether you want to learn more.

-ZODB is a general-purpose transactional database designed to make working with persistent data as easy and transparent as practical.
+ZODB is a general-purpose transactional object-oriented database designed to make working with persistent data as easy and transparent as practical.

 ZODB has a number of interesting features, which we'll review in a bit, but first, we'll look at working with ZODB by looking at a small